igematberkeley/compbio-training/chermit/README.md

 outline for training:

+* Exploring setup and onboarding:
+ * New Github, old github
+ * making a savio login
+ * pip and making their own environment!
+ * ChemAxon license

+HOW are we going to organize and where code, workspace/flow will go.

 * Primary goal: make sure new and old members know the ins and outs of all aspects of the project
   * Reading papers
   * How to use cheminformatics software